alfredo1995/duck-hunt/README.md

-<h2> Game inspired by Duck Hunt, with target shooting mechanics, animations and turn system, using the GDScript scripting language for the Godot engine. </h2>
+<h2> Game inspired by Duck Hunt, with target shooting mechanics, animations and turn system, using the GDScript scripting language for the Godot </h2>

 <br>